 Sheila Parisian provided information regarding an OAH decision for case 2020060992 Bass Lake Joint Union Elementary School District with two main areas of concern being did the LEA deny FAPE by failing to make a clear offer of FAPE and not offering goals in all areas of student's unique needs.
 The administrative law judge (ALJ) found it difficult to discern whether there were continuations or amendments to the child's Individualized Education Program (IEP) and because of that, it was equated to a procedural violation.
-The IEP notes were scattered and difficult to follow and also lacked a description of took place.
-There had been a multitude of independent assessors that had provided input but the notes did not capture the service recommendations, goals, or adaptive equipment.
-Sheila said the teacher had to contact the service provider to ask what was recommended and what could be provided as far as service, duration, and frequency.
-The teacher then added the goals after IEP team meeting so it was not developed within the meeting which prevented the parent from having meaningful participation and excluded the rest of the team from being able to participate in the discussion and development of the IEP.
+The IEP notes were scattered and difficult to follow and also lacked a description of what occurred during the meeting.
+Because the child was severely impacted to where he had home hospital and nursing services, there had been a multitude of independent assessors that had provided input but the notes did not capture the service recommendations, goals, or adaptive equipment.
+Sheila said the teacher had to contact the service provider to ask what was recommended then contacted the district service provider to inquire about what could be provided in home hospital as far as service, duration, and frequency without taking the IEE recommendations into consideration.
+The teacher then added the goals after an IEP team meeting so it was not developed within the meeting which prevented the parent from having meaningful participation and excluded the rest of the team from being able to participate in the discussion and development of the IEP.
 The teacher also added a service based on recommendations but failed to link it to a goal because it was not her area of expertise.
+The ALJ found the district denied the student FAPE by failing to make a clear offer of FAPE, by failing to correct errors in the IEP document, and materially altering the content of the IEP document outside of the IEP team meeting.
+Sheila said she and Colette Garland provide training on appropriately marking the reason for the IEP meeting and marking parts one and two with dates notated.
 Sheila recommended collaboration between case managers and independent assessors in drafting a goal before the IEP meeting to that it is ready to be put in place.